funilrys/PyFunceble/docs/components/databases.rst

 Why different database types?
 -----------------------------

-With the introduction of the multiprocessing logic, it became natural to introduce other database format as it's a nightmare to update a JSON formatted.
+With the introduction of the multiprocessing logic, it became natural to introduce other database format as it's a nightmare to update a JSON formatted file.

 Indeed in order to write or use a JSON formatted database, we have to load it and overwrite it completly.
 It's great while working with a single CPU/process but as soon as we get out of that scope it become unmanagable.